Wheaton College (Massachusetts): History

-Wheaton's most recent past president, Dennis M. Hanno, was appointed in 2014.
-His emphasis was on accentuating Wheaton's emphasis on diversity and a student-centered approach to education.
+Dennis M. Hanno was appointed the eighth president in 2014 and served until 2021.
+Hanno accentuated Wheaton's emphasis on diversity and a student-centered approach to education.
 He advocated and implemented programs to apply liberal arts teachings to social entrepreneurship and making the world a better place.
 One of his initiatives offers a full scholarship to one refugee student each year, with preference for students from countries subject to immigration restrictions proposed by Donald Trump in 2016.

+Wheaton's current president is Michaele Whelan.

 Presidents

 The following is a list of Wheaton College presidents with the years of their presidential tenures.